 - 1. Kerberos Overview

 - 2. Installing and Configuring the KDC

-- 3. Creating the Database
+- 3. Creating the Kerberos Database

 - 4. Starting the KDC

 - 5. Installing and Configuring the Kerberos Clients

 - 6. Creating Service Principals and Keytab Files for Hadoop

-- 7. Setup Kerberos JAAS Configuration for Ambari

-1.1.1.1.
+1.1.1.
 Kerberos Overview

 Establishing identity with strong authentication is the basis for secure access in Hadoop.
 Users need to be able to reliably "identify" themselves and then have that identity propagated throughout the Hadoop cluster.
 Once this is done those users can access resources (such as files or directories) or interact with the cluster (like running MapReduce jobs).
 As well, Hadoop cluster resources themselves (such as Hosts and Services) need to authenticate with each other to avoid potential malicious systems "posing as" part of the cluster to gain access to data.